Introduction

 Tip

-- A high incentive to use Nomd application scheduling to achieve their goals.
+- A high incentive to use Nomad application scheduling to achieve their goals.

 - Have a DevOps skill set.

-The schedule should introduce approximately five teams in the first set, working with them from development to UAT.
-Then, the Platform Team should aim to introduce a second set of about twenty teams into development.
+The schedule introduces around five teams in the first set, working with them from development to UAT.
+Introduce a second set of 10-20 teams into development.
 This second set would benefit from the feedback the more experienced first set provides as part of pipeline refinement.

-When the first set has reached the production environment and the second set has reached UAT, the Platform Team should aim to introduce a third set of approximately 50-100 application teams into development, benefiting from the further refinement brought through feedback and collaboration with the first and second sets of teams.
-Through working with this third set, increased scale is both visible and demonstrable to senior management, making project success highly likely and standardization, efficiency gains and cost savings clearly visible.
+When the first set has reached the production environment and the second set has reached UAT, introduce a third set of around 50-100 application teams into development.
+These benefit from the further refinement brought through feedback and collaboration with the first and second sets of teams.
+Through working with this third set, increased scale is both visible and demonstrable to senior management, standardizing, adding efficiency gains and cost savings and making project success highly likely.

 Onboarding checklist